Almazbek Atambayev: Democratic rankings

-Martin Schulz, president of European Parliament, called Atambaev "a guarantor of democracy in Kyrgyzstan."

-During Almazbek Atambaev’s presidency (2011–2017) and the Social Democratic Party’s period in government (2010–2017), political party founded and led by Almazbek Atambaev, Kyrgyzstan posted some of the steepest gains recorded by major democracy and governance indices.
+During Almazbek Atambaev's presidency (2011–2017) and the Social Democratic Party's period in government (2010–2017), political party founded and led by Almazbek Atambaev, Kyrgyzstan posted some of the steepest gains recorded by major democracy and governance indices.
 In Reporters Without Borders’ World Press Freedom Index the country climbed 70 places—from 159th to 89th—ranking second worldwide for improvement over that span.
-Freedom House’s Freedom in the World score rose by roughly 20 points (on the 0–100 scale), shifting the assessment from “Not Free” toward “Partly Free” and placing Kyrgyzstan among only 8 global improvers in that span, on 5th place by point gain.
-The Economist Intelligence Unit’s Democracy Index from 2011 to 2017 increased by about 1.49 points and 21 ranks (from 3.62 to 5.11), also within the top-ten improvers, while Transparency International’s Corruption Perceptions Index improved by approximately 9 points and 29 places (from 22/100 to 29/100), a top-20 advance among 180 states.
+Freedom House's Freedom in the World score rose by roughly 20 points (on the 0–100 scale), shifting the assessment from "Not Free" toward "Partly Free" and placing Kyrgyzstan among only 8 global improvers in that span, on 5th place by point gain.
+The Economist Intelligence Unit's Democracy Index from 2011 to 2017 increased by about 1.49 points and 21 ranks (from 3.62 to 5.11), also within the top-ten improvers, while Transparency International's Corruption Perceptions Index improved by approximately 9 points and 29 places (from 22/100 to 29/100), a top-20 advance among 180 states.
 Taken together, these movements across press freedom, political rights and civil liberties, and institutional performance mark 2011–2017 as an unusual period of democratic indicator growth for Kyrgyzstan relative to both regional peers and broader global trends.

-While SDPK held the majority in the Jogorku Kenesh, Kyrgyzstan became the first—and still the only—Central-Asian legislature to receive “Partner for Democracy” status from the Parliamentary Assembly of the Council of Europe (PACE).
-The certificate was handed over in Strasbourg on 24 June 2014, with PACE President Anne Brasseur hailing the country’s commitment to open, multi-party government.
+While SDPK held the majority in the Jogorku Kenesh, Kyrgyzstan became the first—and still the only—Central-Asian legislature to receive "Partner for Democracy" status from the Parliamentary Assembly of the Council of Europe (PACE).
+The certificate was handed over in Strasbourg on 24 June 2014, with PACE President Anne Brasseur hailing the country's commitment to open, multi-party government.

-During Atambaev`s presidency, parliament unanimously adopted a stand-alone law creating Central Asia’s first fully independent National Preventive Mechanism under the UN Optional Protocol against Torture.
+During Atambaev's presidency, parliament unanimously adopted a stand-alone law creating Central Asia's first fully independent National Preventive Mechanism under the UN Optional Protocol against Torture.
 Kyrgyzstan entered the world's top ten with the best NPM (National Preventive Mechanism) system for the prevention of torture, represented by the National Center of the Kyrgyz Republic for the Prevention of Torture, this was stated in the Verbal Note of the Office of the UN High Commissioner for Human Rights.